 Such devices could ultimately be a boon for the oil and gas industry, Strano says.
 Currently, the main way of checking for leaks or other issues in pipelines is to have a crew physically drive along the pipe and inspect it with expensive instruments.
 In principle, the new devices could be inserted into one end of the pipeline, carried along with the flow, and then removed at the other end, providing a record of the conditions they encountered along the way, including the presence of contaminants that could indicate the location of problem areas.
 The initial proof-of-concept devices didn’t have a timing circuit that would indicate the location of particular data readings, but adding that is part of ongoing work.

-Similarly, such particles could potentially be used for diagnostic purposes in the body, for example to pass through the digestive tract searching for signs of inflammation or other disease indicators, the researchers say.
+Similarly, such particles could potentially be used for diagnostic purposes in the body, for example, to pass through the digestive tract searching for signs of inflammation or other disease indicators, the researchers say.

-Most conventional microchips, such as silicon-based or CMOS, have a flat, rigid substrate and would not perform properly when attached to colloids that can experience complex mechanical stresses while travelling through the environment.
+Most conventional microchips, such as silicon-based or CMOS, have a flat, rigid substrate and would not perform properly when attached to colloids that can experience complex mechanical stresses while traveling through the environment.
 In addition, all such chips are “very energy-thirsty,” Strano says.
-That’s why Koman decided to try out two-dimensional electronic materials, including graphene and transition-metal dichalcogenides, which he found could be attached to colloid surfaces, remaining operational even after after being launched into air or water.
+That’s why Koman decided to try out two-dimensional electronic materials, including graphene and transition-metal dichalcogenides, which he found could be attached to colloid surfaces, remaining operational even after being launched into air or water.
 And such thin-film electronics require only tiny amounts of energy.
 “They can be powered by nanowatts with subvolt voltages,” Koman says.

 Why not just use the 2-D electronics alone?
 Without some substrate to carry them, these tiny materials are too fragile to hold together and function.
 “They can’t exist without a substrate,” Strano says.
 “We need to graft them to the particles to give them mechanical rigidity and to make them large enough to get entrained in the flow.”